watess01/scheduler/README.md

 ## Overview

 This project is a scheduler application.
-The following guidelines and principles have been applied:
+The following guidelines and principles have been used but compromises made for simplicity & time

 - **Models**: Contain data structures only.
 Functionality should be placed in Services.
 - **Unit Tests**: Provided as samples.
-Tests should be meaningful and provide full coverage.
+Tests should be meaningful and simple.
+ Dependency injection means only one thing is tested. provide full coverage is the goal
-- **Classes**: Should adhere to the Single Responsibility Principle.
+- **Classes**: Should do one thing (should!)
-- **Interfaces**: Should be used where applicable.
+- **Interfaces**: Should be used - dependency injection / SOLID
-- **Types**: Used to define data that is likely to change, e.g., `MyTime`.
+- **Types**: define data that is likely to change after prototyping, e.g., `MyTime`.
 While `Time` is a simple string, it may be better defined using `Date` to permit schedules over multiple days.

-Compromises have been made for simplicity.

 ## Installation